tstanford/documentation/Reference Guides/Git.md

 ## Squash local commits. local repository only has two commits and normal squash fails

+If you see this error message:

+  $ git rebase -i HEAD~1
+  error: cannot 'squash' without a previous commit
+  You can fix this with 'git rebase --edit-todo' and then run 'git rebase --continue'.
+  Or you can abort the rebase with 'git rebase --abort'.

+Do this:

     git rebase -i HEAD^1

 change pick to edit